rajaastahir/CI-CD_AzurePipeline_UI/README.md

 - We will create Continuos Integrated CI Build Pipeline
 - We will set a stage ( necessary permissions) before release pipeline.
 - We will create Continuous Deployment CD Release Pipeline
+- We will make changes in API and UI codes
 ---------------

 ## Step 1: Creating Static Website in Azure